-The plan was grand and virtuous but when you visit Arcosanti today, nearly 50 years later, you can see there is a long way to go to achieving the initial goals.
-For a start much of the planned buildings have not been constructed therefore it only supports a community of less than 100 people.
+The plan was grand and virtuous but when you visit Arcosanti today, nearly 50 years later, you can see there is a long way to go to achieve the initial goals.
+For a start, much of the planned buildings have not been constructed therefore it only supports a community of fewer than 100 people.
 Since its inception, funds to continue the development of Arcosanti have been hard to come by, which has meant very slow progress.
-The main source of funding comes from manufacturing and selling bells designed by Paolo Soleri, all of which are made on site.
+The main source of funding comes from manufacturing and selling bells designed by Paolo Soleri, all of which are made on-site.
 They also have a source of income from running workshops, events and offering overnight accommodation.
 But it is evident that things are not going to plan.
 Mind you it is a simple and self-contained way of living and perhaps one day we’ll return and become residents rather than visitors!

 We decided to take the basic tour of the Arcosanti (there are more in-depth tours if you are interested in the architecture.)
 It was soon evident the place is in need of some TLC.
 Luckily enough we are there in time to see them pouring the molten brass into the moulds for their bell manufacturing.
 This is a small scale manufacture so it is all done manually and not without some risk.
 Our tour also took in some of the communal areas which are well thought out.
 What strikes you is that this is a commune – the residents are mostly young and if you had to classify them by sight you would call them hippies.
 We are not sure this is what Paolo Soleri envisaged when setting up Arcosanti, but to his credit, he was still visiting daily until his death when he was well into his nineties!
 You wonder what will happen now that he has passed away.